 The MandatoryArtifacts folder contains the Priority Document PDF file, whose contents are the responsibility of the providing Office.
 If all of the necessary fonts cannot be embedded in a text-based PDF, then the PDF file should be image-based.
 The file need not be digitally signed for the purpose of inter-office exchange but if signed, it should be in compliance with a recognized industry standard.
 The MandatoryArtifacts folder must also contain the other mandatory artifacts, as applicable.

 The MandatoryArtifacts folder must include the certification page.
 This may be included as part of the Priority Document PDF or alternatively as a separate PDF.

+Patent Priority Document

-In addition, the Priority Document PDF for a patent application typically includes the description, claims, abstract and drawings of the application.
-If a sequence listing file was included in the application, the MandatoryArtifacts folder must also contain this file, and it must be provided in WIPO Standard ST.26, ST.25 or ST.23 format as originally submitted by the applicant.
+A patent priority document typically includes the description, claims, abstract and drawings of the application.
+If a sequence listing file was included in the application, the MandatoryArtifacts folder must also contain this file, and it must be provided in the WIPO Standard ST.26, ST.25 or ST.23 format as originally submitted by the applicant.
 The content of the sequence listing should not be rendered into PDF format.
 If it is rendered, it should be included in the Priority Document PDF file, and the original version must also be provided in the MandatoryArtifacts folder.
 The sequence listing file may be zipped.